black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 Use the logical AND operator && to add a second condition to your if statement.
 The player's weapon should only break if inventory.length does not equal (!==) one.

+# Step 158
+Now you can add a small easter egg (hidden feature) to your game.

+Create a new function called easterEgg which calls the update function with locations[7] as the argument.